 And it’s cheap.
 There is no reason not to get it replaced.
 But there are many different replacement belts for different models althought it looks the same.

 Do not buy the wrong belt and end up doesn’t fit the correct model.
 It’s a waste of money.
-Although you could easily return to the merchant and replace the correct type.
+Although you could easily return to the merchant and get it replaced.
 Why not get it done right the first time?

 In this article, we’ll list out the types of belts for each model, safety advice and the recommendation as needed.
 So you’ll always choose the right type of Work Sharp replacement belts for the different Work Sharp sharpeners you own.